The CPQ Implementation Guide and Avoiding Common Pitfalls

 Implementing a Configure, Price, Quote (CPQ) solution for manufacturers is an exciting time for everyone involved.
 The business is heading towards a sustainable, flexible, and scalable future.
 This future enables smooth quoting processes while also focusing on exact customer requirements they have come to expect in their everyday purchasing, speed, ease, and accuracy.

-This is a truly exciting time for many customers, but of course, there are worries and fears of a CPQ implementation going wrong.
-Let’s take a deep dive into how Configure, Price, Quote software projects can be started on the right foot in our CPQ implementation guide.
+This is a truly exciting time for many customers, but of course, there are worries and fears of a Configure Price Quote implementation going wrong.
+Let’s take a deep dive into how Configure, Price, Quote software projects can be started on the right foot in our CPQ software implementation guide.
+Let’s take a deep dive into how Configure, Price, Quote software projects can be started on the right foot in our CPQ software implementation guide.
 We’ve broken it down into three categories, define, develop and deploy.
-In addition to an implementation guide, we’ve also provided some challenges companies have faced when implementing and how to address them!
+In addition to helping you figure out how to implement CPQ, we’ve also provided some challenges companies have faced when implementing CPQ, and how to address them, and explore the CPQ implementation best practices you should be aware of!

 The CPQ Implementation Guide Step 1: Define your project